Road-related crashes are a leading cause of death and serious injury for children and young people in NSW.

 The activities and resources in On the move aim to challenge students' thinking and actions as a road user to help reduce the number of young people killed and injured on our roads.

-Young people experience rapid emotional, physical and cognitive changes as they progress from childhood to become more independent adults.
+Young people experience rapid emotional, physical and cognitive changes as they transition from childhood to adulthood.

 Brain development is at the core of this transition:

-As young people become more independent, they are also prone to the risks that alcohol and other drugs pose, influencing their perspectives as a driver, passenger and pedestrian.
+As young people become more independent, they are also prone to the risks that alcohol and other drugs pose, influencing their perspectives as a driver, passenger, rider and pedestrian.

-Regardless of current circumstances, young people do have strengths and capacities, values and hopes that enable them to stay healthy, safe and well.
+Regardless of current circumstances, young people all have strengths and capacities, values and hopes that enable them to stay healthy, safe and well.

 The activities and resources in On the move take a strengths-based approach by acknowledging that students:

-A strengths-based approach encourages students to draw on their own and others’ strengths, capacities, capabilities and resources to develop the knowledge, understanding, skills, values and attitudes they require to make healthy, safe and active choices to improve their own and others’ health, safety, wellbeing and participation in physical activity.
+A strengths-based approach encourages students to draw on their own and others’ strengths, capacities, capabilities and resources.
+This helps them to develop the knowledge, understanding, skills, values and attitudes they require to make healthy, safe and active choices to improve their own and others’ health, safety, wellbeing and participation in physical activity.

 - NSW Education Standards Authority, 2021